patrickemonts/zettelkasten/vault/Graphical Notation Tensor Networks.md

 #tensornetworks

-The graphical notation in tensor networks is a way to represent (possibly high-dimennsional) tensors and their contractions.
+The graphical notation in tensor networks is a way to represent (possibly high-dimensional) tensors and their contractions.
 A tensor of rank $d$ is given by a bubble and $d$ legs.
 Connected legs are contracted (i.e. matrix multiplication along that axis)

 # Example